Linus4/eldritchinstinct/main.typ

 === Magic Points

-A PC's Magic Points (MP) start at the PC's WIL score and are used to cast spells.
+Magic Points (MP) start at the PC's WIL score and are spent to cast spells.
 You regenerate 1 MP per hour.

 === Mythos Knowledge

-A PC's Mythos Knowledge (MK) starts at 0.
-It represents how much a character has learned about the Mythos.
+Every PC begins with 0 Mythos Knowledge (MK) and gains more through encounters with the Mythos and by studying tomes.
+You may spend 5 MK to re-roll one of your damage rolls or saves, unless it is a critical fail.
+MK is also used to cast spells.

 === Contacts